MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Development/App_dev.md

 - Lower power consumption
 - Better compatibility

-The decision to run a Arm64 application natively or emulated on an ARM64 device comes down to what is right for your specific device scenario.
-It is generally recommended to build your applications natively for ARM64 so you can take advantage of the benefits on native ARM64 applications.
-However, if you have an existing X86 or X64 application that is difficult or expensive to rebuild and maintain on ARM64, it is perfectly fine to run the application using Windows' built in ARM64 emulation technology.
+The decision to run a ARM64 application natively or emulated on an ARM64 device comes down to what is right for your specific device scenario.
+It's recommended to build your applications natively for ARM64 so you can take advantage of the benefits on native ARM64 applications.
+However, it's also perfectly fine to run the application using Windows' built in ARM64 emulation technology.

 ### How to Add ARM64 Native Support
 To add ARM64 Native Support to an existing or a new application, follow the [guide on adding ARM64 support to Windows applications](/windows/arm/add-arm-support)